Amazon UK is rolling out a new “Seller Ratings” that scores you bonus points for being good and slaps you hard for being bad.

-But it gets better, Amazon have also included a special note to a time weighted average.
+But it gets better, Amazon has also included a special note to a time weighted average.
 Something that we all know from eBay with Best Match and the value of recent sales.

-We’ll be looking to the points system next in a video from Amazon.
+We’ll be looking0 at the points system next in a video from Amazon.

 How are these Seller Ratings Calculated Video

 Amazon’s gone the full hog with this and we’ve got a second video for the seller ratings.
 Again a full transcription of the video is included with the key points highlighted in bold.

 At Amazon we know your rating is important to you and that it helps you build your business.
 So we want to help you understand how objective data is used to calculate your rating and how by focusing on specific improvement areas, you have the power to change it.

 Every order is assigned a score.
 If an order is fulfilled without any problems, it gets one point.
 On the other hand, orders that have problems loose points.

 These include orders that were canceled or expired, shipped late, had increased from buyers that took longer than 2 hours to respond to, had credit card charge backs, A to Z guarantee claims or negative feedback.